Albany Law School will delay opening until 11am due to the weather.

 "We thank the Capital Region Chamber for recognizing the life-changing work of our Law Clinic and Justice Center," said Alicia Ouellette, Albany Law School president and dean.
 "This award is a testament to the dedication of the Clinic's students, faculty, and staff.
 It is especially sweet to share the honor with The Legal Project, a valuable partner and longtime friend of the Clinic and the Law School."

 Each year, the Chamber recognizes individuals and nonprofit organizations whose contributions have made an impact on the community's economic vitality and quality of life.
-The Nonprofit Organization Award recognizes an organization or organizations that have excelled in providing outstanding service outcomes, adapting to community needs, and collaborating with partners, among other facets.
+The Nonprofit Organization of the Year Award recognizes an organization or organizations that have excelled in providing outstanding service outcomes, adapting to community needs, and collaborating with partners, among other facets.

 Year of Impact: Law Clinic & Justice Center Provides Lifeline—and Spurs Development—in Capital Region